fboes/broilerplate/README.md

 Setup your development space:

-1. Install Grunt plugins via `npm install`
+1. Install Grunt plugins via `npm install`.
-2. Check Gruntfile for any file or host references
+2. Check Gruntfile for any file or host references.
-3. You may want to replace all variables (like `{{ VARNAME }}`) with a meaningful text or variable
+3. You may want to replace all variables (like `{{ VARNAME }}`) with a meaningful text or variable.
+4. If you do not want to install the [LiveReload plugin](http://livereload.com/extensions/), insert the [LiveReload script](http://feedback.livereload.com/knowledgebase/articles/86180-how-do-i-add-the-script-tag-manually-).

 Variables used in templates: